OpenTelemetry@SAP

 • If you want to get the end-user response times to be displayed in Real User Monitoring you need to go through all steps.

-• If you only want to get data from your back-end services for Health Monitoring or Integration & Exception Monitoring you can skip section 1 and can start with section 2.
+• If you only want to get data from your back-end services for Health Monitoring or Integration & Exception Monitoring you can skip step 1 and can start with step 2.

 Prerequisites